Topology and dynamics of higher-order multiplex networks: Introduction

-Here we formulate a topological theory of higher-order multiplex simplicial complexes where each layer of the multiplex network includes higher-order interactions of different types between two or more nodes.
-We define the multiplex Hodge Laplacians and Dirac operators to capture higher-order diffusion on multiplex simplicial complexes whose definition exploit the ubiquitous presence of overlap of simplices~\cite{bianconi2013statistical,menichetti2014weighted,musmeci2017multiplex,cellai2016message,radicchi2017redundant,bentley2016multilayer,battiston2017multilayer} across the different layers of the higher-order multiplex network, i.e. the simultaneous presence of many-body interactions of different types between the same set of nodes.
-We characterize the spectral properties of multiplex Hodge Laplacian and show that they obey Hodge decomposition.
+In this work, we formulate a topological theory of higher-order multiplex simplicial complexes, where each layer of the multiplex network includes higher-order interactions (interactions between two or more nodes) of different types.
+We define the multiplex Hodge Laplacians and Dirac operators.
+These operators capture higher-order diffusion on multiplex simplicial complexes whose definition exploits the ubiquitous presence of the overlap of the simplices ~\cite{bianconi2013statistical,menichetti2014weighted,musmeci2017multiplex,cellai2016message,radicchi2017redundant,bentley2016multilayer,battiston2017multilayer}, i.e. the simultaneous presence of many-body interactions of different types between the same set of nodes.
+In particular, we define metric matrices that couple the layers, and use them to define the multiplex boundary operator, multiplex cochains, and multiplex Hodge Laplacians.
+We characterize the spectral properties of multiplex Hodge Laplacians and show that these operators obey Hodge decomposition, allowing the investigation of solenoidal, irrotational and harmonic signals on multiplex simplicial complexes.
 Additionally, we characterize the properties of the resulting higher-order diffusion on random and real multiplex simplicial complex datasets.
 Our results show that the considered topological coupling between the layers can have opposing effects depending on the topology of the multiplex simplicial complex.
 Indeed, in some cases it can speed up the dynamics of higher-order topological signals, while in others, it can slow it down.
 This has potential applications in control \cite{d2023controlling}, where one can modulate the speed of dynamic processes by changing the overlap of simplices, even if only interactions on one layer of the multiplex simplicial complex can be externally modified.
+Such approaches may be useful in studying brain disorders like schizophrenia where circular inference (or solenoidal signals representing circular beliefs) is though to underlie pathological behavior \cite{jardri2013circular,jardri2017experimental}.